Mixed phases in feedback Ising models

-The FIM elevates spin-spin coupling to an arbitrary function of magnetization, providing a solvable platform for feedback-controlled order and enabling renormalization-group and finite-dimensional extensions that may uncover universality classes beyond classical Ising.
-Because similar micro-macro feedback loops govern phase transformations in socio-economic \cite{macy2024ising} and geophysical \cite{banwell2023physics} systems, the FIM offers a unifying framework to model phenomena such as market crashes, volatility clustering, and climate tipping points.
+The FIM elevates spin-spin coupling to an arbitrary function of magnetization, provides a platform for feedback-controlled order, and admits finite-dimensional extensions that may uncover universality classes beyond the classical IM.
+Because similar micro-macro feedback loops govern phase transformations in socio-economic \cite{macy2024ising} and geophysical \cite{banwell2023physics} systems, the FIM offers a unifying framework to mimic phenomena such as market crashes, volatility clustering, and climate tipping points.
 With its combination of analytical tractability and real-world relevance, the FIM is poised to become a benchmark model for studying feedback-driven phase transformations across disciplines.

 {\it Acknowledgments.} This research was made possible by a Research-in-Groups programme funded by the International Centre for Mathematical Sciences, Edinburgh.
-I.S. gratefully acknowledges support from the Division of Physics at the National Science Foundation (NSF) through Grant No. PHY-2102906.
+I.S. gratefully acknowledges support by the NSF through Grant No. PHY-2102906.

+{\it Possible bifurcation diagrams of equilibria.}---A bifurcation diagram of equilibria in the general FIM is defined by the curve $h=g(m)$, $m\in[-1,1]$, where $g$ can be any continuous function.
+By Weierstrass approximation theorem, $g$ can be well approximated by a polynomial.
+This polynomial approximation is practically useful since it yields a polynomial feedback function $f$ via Eq.~(\ref{eq:g-to-f}).
+This provides a systematic approach to decompose any bifurcation diagram into multi-spin interactions.